dm9gp/Colpitts-PCB/README.md

 # Colpitts-PCB
-PCB for a Colpitts Oscillator.
+PCB for a Colpitts Oscillator in common base configuration.

 Open in Fritzing to view the schematics, inspect or modifiy the circuit.

 There are more practical oscillators available today, if for example your are looking to make a radio transmitter.
 Nevertheless, the Colpitts Oscillator, here in common base configuration, works and produces a nice sine wave.
 Because it can be built on a Breadboard or from the PCB and because it can be made from components that are ready available, it is a great tool to grasp the concept of a tank circuit and a fun soldering project too.
-Inspect one with an Oscilloscope for example.
+Inspect one with an Oscilloscope too, for example.

+GET STARTED:

-To make the Oscillator you will need a Breadboard or to print the PCB file (in the latest version) or have the PCB printed for you, the PCB file is in "Fritzing" format .fzz.
+To make the Oscillator you will need a Breadboard or print the PCB file (in the latest version) or have the PCB printed for you, the PCB file is in "Fritzing" format .fzz.
 You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/) if you wish.